TrisPatt/heritage-housing-predictive-analytics/README.md

 Rationale:
 Mapping these relationships provides actionable insights into the driving factors behind property values, enabling the client to make informed decisions.

-3. Incorporate Data Visualizations into an Interactive Streamlit Dashboard<br>
+3. Incorporate Data Visualisations into an Interactive Streamlit Dashboard<br>
 Objective:
 Create a user-friendly dashboard for the client to explore how house attributes influence sale price and to view predictions for the inherited properties.<br>
 Approach:
-Integrate visualizations (e.g., scatterplots, box plots, heatmaps etc.) into the dashboard to represent feature correlations and model predictions.
+Integrate visualisations (e.g., scatterplots, box plots, heatmaps etc.) into the dashboard to represent feature correlations and model predictions.
 Allow dynamic interaction by filtering selected house attributes and visualizing predicted sale prices based on custom input.
 Show the predicted sale price of the 4 inherited houses along with total price.
-Include explanations of the visualizations to enhance interpretability for the client.<br>
+Include explanations of the visualisations to enhance interpretability for the client.<br>
 Rationale:
 An interactive dashboard enables the client to:<br>
 Explore relationships between attributes and sale price intuitively.